As originally printed in 1904, two John R. Neill illustrations for The Marvelous Land of Oz

 When I launched the “Lost Art of Oz” project in the fall of 2018, my first goal was to make a list of all the original illustrations known to survive.
 That continuing journey began with a “deep dive” through auction brochures, sales records, and library catalogues.
 Even more instrumental were the remembrances and expertise of keen collectors.
 Over the years, many had informally made notes about the current whereabouts of that art, much of it drawn over a century ago by master illustrators John R. Neill and W.W.
 Denslow.

-The search quickly revealed that most of the surviving original Oz drawings by Neill have one of two origins: they are either those saved through the preservation efforts of illustrator and collector Dick Martin in the early 1960s, or they are the last of the drawings still owned by publisher Reilly & Lee when they closed.
+The search quickly revealed that most of the surviving original Oz drawings by Neill have one of two origins: they are either those saved through the preservation efforts of collectors, Fred Meyer, Lucy Hart, Irene Fisher, and most significantly Dick Martin in the late 1950s, or they are the last of the drawings still owned by publisher Reilly & Lee when the firm was sold to the Henry Regnery Company in 1959.
 This second group was sold by Peter Glassman of Books of Wonder in the early 1980s, and all the art has been subject to a myriad of changing hands in the succeeding decades.

 As a result, the discovery of a major “new” piece—its survival hitherto unknown—always raises excitement about the possibility of future discoveries.